microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

   ![Screenshot showing manual execution of the test scripts](./manual-brute-force-test.png)

-- Following is an email alert sent by Defender for Cloud when SQL threat is detected.
-By default this email is sent to the registered contact email at the subscription level.
+- The below screenshot shows an email alert sent by Defender for Cloud when a SQL threat is detected.
+By default, this email is sent to the registered contact email at the subscription level.
   ![Screenshot showing test script results](./brute-force-attack-alert.png)

 ## Cleanup